Intern-X/.github/profile/README.md

 ## About

 InternX is a platform for students to connect with recruiters and alumni at their dream internships.
-Currently, there's no software to efficiently find recruiters, alumni, and generate emails--all in one place.
+Currently, there's no software to efficiently find recruiters/alumni, and generate emails--all in one place.
 Our solution is to use Llama for cold email generation, as well as the Hunter.io API to identify recruiters and alumni.

 ## Our Process